Deekshithadasari26/Reinforcement-Learning-for-Dynamic-Flight-Path-Recalibration-in-Weather-and-Traffic-Conditions/README.md

-# ✈️ Decentralized Deep Reinforcement Learning for Dynamic Flight Path Recalibration in Weather and Traffic Conditions
+# ✈️ Deep Reinforcement Learning for Dynamic Flight Path Recalibration in Weather and Traffic Conditions

 This repository contains the source code, Jupyter Notebook, and supporting files for the Capstone project titled:

 ---

 This project presents a decentralized approach to optimizing aircraft flight paths by integrating **real-time weather** and **air traffic data** using **Deep Reinforcement Learning (DRL)**.
-A hybrid optimization engine combining reinforcement learning with traditional algorithms dynamically generates optimal, weather-diverted, and traffic-avoidance paths.
+A hybrid optimization engine combining reinforcement learning with traditional algorithms dynamically generates optimal, weather-diverted, and traffic-avoidant paths.

 Key Outcomes:
 - 95% path similarity to shortest paths